wp-plugins/custom-stock-ticker/readme.txt

 == Frequently Asked Questions ==

 = Can I get data for any company? =
-The current version of the plugin supports most stocks on NASDAQ and NYSE.
+The current version of the plugin supports almost all stocks on NASDAQ and NYSE.

 = How do I add stocks to the ticker? =